This page is for anyone who has been referred to our Breast Care Unit.

 We aim to offer you same-day consultation and investigation with a member of the breast care team, though this is not always possible.
 If you need any further investigations, such as a mammogram (breast x-ray) or biopsy, you may be in the unit between two to four hours.
 Please make provisions for this, such as bringing snack or refreshments.

-What will happen at your appointment
+What to expect at your breast care appointment

-• You will be seen in a one stop clinic by a consultant breast surgeon or a member of their team.
+2. You will be seen in a one stop clinic by a consultant breast surgeon or a member of their team.

-• You will be sent for a mammogram, and/or tomosynthesis, and/or ultrasound, and/or biopsy sampling as required.
+4. You will be sent for a mammogram, and/or tomosynthesis, and/or ultrasound, and/or biopsy sampling as required.
 For example, some patients will only need a mammogram while others will need a mammogram and ultrasound.
 The consultant radiologist undertakes the necessary procedures.
 All diagnostic tests are performed on the same day.

 Preparing for your appointment